apioo/psx/doc/design/routing.rst

 method doFoo of the class Foo\\News\\Application\\Index.

 If we make an HTTP request to /news/2 the controller Foo\\News\\Application\\News::doDetail gets called.
-In our controller we can access the dynmic part of the path with
+In our controller we can access the dynamic part of the path with

 .. code-block:: php